Kole Calhoun Preview, Player Props: Guardians vs. Twins

-After going 0-for-4 in his last game, Kole Calhoun and the Cleveland Guardians take on the Minnesota Twins (who will hand the ball to Sonny Gray) at 6:10 PM ET on Tuesday.
+The Cleveland Guardians, including Kole Calhoun (hitting .237 in his past 10 games, with three doubles, a home run, six walks and seven RBI), take on starting pitcher Joe Ryan and the Minnesota Twins at Progressive Field, Wednesday at 1:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Twins.
+In his most recent game he had a one-hit performance (1-for-3) against the Twins.

 Kole Calhoun Game Info & Props vs. the Twins